pimpale/panopticon/README.md

             Interval in seconds between consecutive screenshots [default: 300]

     -n, --no-afk
-            Don't check whether the user is afk or not.
+            Don't check whether the user is afk or not

     -V, --version
             Print version information